kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 A container created by `kubectl debug` is a *Debug Container*.
 Just like a process run by `kubectl exec`, a Debug Container is not part of the pod spec and has no resource stored in the API.
-Unlike `kubectl exec`, a Debug Container *does* have a `ContainerStatus` that is reported with `v1.PodStatus` and displayed by `kubectl describe pod`.
+Unlike `kubectl exec`, a Debug Container *does* have status that is reported in `v1.PodStatus` and displayed by `kubectl describe pod`.

 For example, the following command would attach to a newly created container in a pod:

 ```
-kubectl debug -it -c debug-shell --image=debian target-pod -- bash
+kubectl debug -c debug-shell --image=debian target-pod -- bash
 ```

-Stdin and TTY default to true, and it would be reasonable for Kubernetes to provide a default container name and image, making the minimal possible debug
+It would be reasonable for Kubernetes to provide a default container name and image, making the minimal possible debug command:
-command:

 ```
 kubectl debug target-pod
 ```

-This creates an interactive shell in a pod which can examine and signal all processes in the pod.
+This creates an interactive shell in a pod which can examine and signal other processes in the pod.
 It has access to the same network and IPC as processes in the pod.
 It can access the filesystem of other processes by `/proc/$PID/root`.
-As is already the case with regular containers, Debug Containers can enter arbitrary namespaces of another container via `nsenter` if run with `CAP_SYS_ADMIN`.
+As is already the case with regular containers, Debug Containers can enter arbitrary namespaces of another container via `nsenter` when run with `CAP_SYS_ADMIN`.

 *Please see the User Stories section for additional examples and Alternatives